HPCBio/variant-analysis-workshop/reference.md

 GWAS
 :   Genome-wide association study.
 Analysis that looks for associations between phenotypes and variants.

+Linkage disequilibrium
+:   The extent to which a genotype at one locus can predict the genotype at another locus.
+Caused by physical linkage as well as population structure.

 Minor allele frequency
 :   The frequency of the less common allele.
 Ranges from 0 to 0.5 by definition.